siriusctrl/UniPublic/COMP90083-Computational Modelling and Simulation/Week2.md

 - The purpose serves as a guide to what needs to be included in a model
 - A model is not just a model for particular system, it is also a model for specific purpose
   - Knowing what problem are addressed by the model is important

-#### Components
+- Do not describe anything about how the model works here, only what it is to be used for.

+#### Entities, state variables, and scales

 - Entities

   - Things represented in the model and their characteristics.
 Typically, agents and the environment (local and global).
-Entities are characterised by static variables.
+Entities are characterised by state variables.

 - State variable

   - Characteristics or attributes that define agents, environmental units, and the global environment
   - To characterize things normally vary between agents
+  - A state variable or attribute is a variable that distinguishes an entity from other entities of the same type or category, or traces how the entity changes over time.
+(Reading)
+  - State variables should be low level or elementary in the sense that they cannot be calculated from other state variables.
+(Reading)

 - Scales